tuffy/python-audio-tools/docs/programming/source/audiotools_dvda.rst

    TrackReader is a :class:`audiotools.PCMReader` compatible object for extracting the audio data from a given track.
    ``track`` is a :class:`Track` object.

+   May raise :exc:`IOError` if some error occurs opening the reader.

 .. data:: TrackReader.sample_rate